How to Know What You're Good At

 5. Try Things and Pay Attention

+If you've been in the same routine for years, you may have stopped discovering.
+You need new data.
 Volunteer somewhere unexpected.
 Take a class.
 Join a project outside your comfort zone.
 Teach something.
 Build something.
 Organize something.

-Then pay attention: What came naturally?
+Then pay attention: what came naturally?
 What produced fruit?
 What did people thank you for?

 The Difference Between Strengths, Skills, and Gifts